What is the difference between prokaryotic and eukaryotic cells?

 The difference in types of subunits has allowed scientists to develop antibiotic drugs, such as streptomycin, that attack certain types of infectious bacteria, according to the British Society for Cell Biology.
 On the downside, some bacterial toxins and the polio virus use the ribosome differences to their advantage; they're able to identify and attack eukaryotic cells' translation mechanism, or the process by which messenger RNA is translated into proteins.

-Reproduction: Most eukaryotes reproduce sexually (although some protists and single-celled fungi may reproduce through mitosis, which is functionally similar to asexual reproduction).
+Most eukaryotes also reproduce sexually (although some protists and single-celled fungi may reproduce through mitosis, which is functionally similar to asexual reproduction).
 Prokaryotes reproduce asexually, resulting in the offspring being an exact clone of the parent.
 Some prokaryotic cells also have pili, which are adhesive hair-like projections used to exchange genetic material during a type of sexual process called conjugation, according to Concepts of Biology.
 Conjugation can occur in bacteria, protozoans and some algae and fungi.

-Cell Walls: Most prokaryotic cells have a rigid cell wall that surrounds the plasma membrane and gives shape to the organism.
+Most prokaryotic cells have a rigid cell wall that surrounds the plasma membrane and gives shape to the organism.
 In eukaryotes, vertebrates don't have a cell wall but plants do.
 The cell walls of prokaryotes differ chemically from the eukaryotic cell walls of plant cells, which are primarily made of cellulose.
 In bacteria, for example, the cell walls are composed of peptidoglycans (sugars and amino acids), according to Washington University.